Ashton Cigars by Experience Level: First Smoke to Full Flavor

 Checklist for Aged Maduro:

-- Sweet, dark notes balanced with spice
+- Sweet dark flavors balanced with gentle spice

 Growing Your Palate: Medium and Layered Smokers